harvester/harvester/enhancements/20230327-harvester-seeder-integration.md

 }
 ```

 Since no actual provisioning is performed by Seeder, the node name the inventory is associated with is passed via the annotation `metal.harvesterhci.io/localNodeName`.
-The local cluster controller in seeder will use this annotation to query the k8s node object, and generate the correct inventory status.
+The local cluster controller in Seeder will use this annotation to query the k8s node object and generate the correct inventory status.

 ```json
 {